WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 Since Wasabi version [2.0.4](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v2.0.4) the _Preview Transaction_ dialog contains privacy suggestions.
 The privacy suggestions help the user to improve their transaction.
-The privacy suggestion are shown when hovering over the triangle or shield in the right top corner.
+They are displayed when hovering over the triangle or shield in the top right corner.
-The suggestions are based on current coin selection for this transaction.
+The suggestions are based on the current coin selection for this transaction.
-So for example, the suggestion will warn the user when he is sending non-private coins.
+For example, the suggestions will warn the user when the transaction contains non-private coins.

 There are warnings for:
 - Interlinking labels